sajattack/nidcracker/README.md

 https://rustup.rs/

 ## Modify the input files
-- module_names.txt is the list of prefixes to try in combination with the words in wordlist.txt
+- module-names.txt is the list of prefixes to try in combination with the words in wordlist.txt
 - wordlist.txt is a list of words to try permutations of to generate a NID
 - unknown_nids.txt is a list of nids to match against